-An annual income of less than \$24,999, just below 200% of the federal poverty level (\$25,760 for one person), is earned by 13.1% (75,610) of Alameda County households.
-Additionally, 40.1% of single female-headed households with children aged 0-17 years have incomes below the poverty level in Alameda County, and in Oakland it is 52.4%.
+INCOME: According to the 2015-2019 ACS, the estimated median household income in Alameda County is \$99,406.
+Asians earn a median income of \$124,079 and Whites earn \$114,427, while single female-headed households with children aged 0-17 years have incomes below the poverty level in Alameda County, and in Oakland it is 52.4%.
 In addition, 60,890 households in Alameda County received supplemental social security income (SSI), cash public assistance, and/or Food Stamps/Supplemental Nutrition Assistance Program (SNAP) benefits over the past year, according to the 2015-2019 ACS.